-- Updated String Topics Several new string topics have been added, including: - Throughout the text, this edition uses f-strings, which were introduced in Python 3.6, to display formatted output.
+- Updated String Topics Several new string topics have been added.
+For example: - Throughout the text, this edition uses f-strings, which were introduced in Python 3.6, to display formatted output.
 F-strings use a concise and intuitive syntax and are easier to learn than the format function.
-The previous material on the format function has been moved to Appendix F. - A new discussion of string tokens has been added to Chapter 8. - A new example of reading and parsing CSV files has been added to Chapter 8. - The discussion of string concatenation in Chapter 2 has been expanded to include implicit concatenation of adjacent strings. - GUI Programming Several new GUI programming topics have been added to Chapter 13, including: - Adding borders to widgets - Internal and external padding - Listbox widgets and scrollbars - Turtle Graphics: Two commands for reading user input with dialog boxes have been introduced: - o turtle.numinput - o turtle.textinput - Random List Element Selection The random.choice() function is introduced in Chapter 7 as a way to randomly select list elements. - New Function Topics Several new topics have been added to chapter 5, including: - The pass keyword is introduced - Expanded discussion of the value None, and why a function might return None. - This edition adopts the standard practice of conditionally executing the main function.
+The previous material on the format function has been moved to Appendix F. - o A new discussion of string tokens has been added to Chapter 8. - A new example of reading and parsing CSV files has been added to Chapter 8. - The discussion of string concatenation in Chapter 2 has been expanded to include implicit concatenation of adjacent strings. - GUI Programming Several new GUI programming topics have been added to Chapter 13, including: - adding borders to widgets - internal and external padding - listbox widgets and scrollbars - Turtle Graphics Two commands for reading user input with dialog boxes have been introduced: - o turtle.numinput - o turtle.textinput - Random List Element Selection The random.choice() function is introduced in Chapter 7 as a way to randomly select list elements. - New Function Topics Several new topics have been added to Chapter 5.
+For example: - The pass keyword is introduced. - o Expanded discussion of the value None, and why a function might return None. - o This edition adopts the standard practice of conditionally executing the main function.